Irrational-Encoding-Wizardry/guide.encode.moe/encoding/mkv.md

 and a [script to change frame numbers into timestamps][f2ts.py].

 What we will be doing:
+1. Trimming audio to match our VapourSynth video trims
 1. Creating mkv files from individual tracks
 1. Creating chapters for said files
 1. Creating virtual timelines with ordered chapters
 1. Using multiple audio codecs in the same 'apparent file'
+1. Using editions to change between NCOP and OP
 1. Creating a playall file with ordered chapters

-1. Using editions to change between NCOP and OP
+*Most of the example files can be found in [this repository][mkvtricks] if you'd like to follow along.*

 [toolnix]: https://mkvtoolnix.download/downloads.html
 [tsMuxeR]: https://www.videohelp.com/software/tsMuxeR